PREVIEW | Diamond Dogs vs Southeastern

 Scouting the Southeastern Lions

-Nothing went right throughout the evening for the Lions as they allowed 16 hits, 10 BB and committed 3 errors defensively.
+Southeastern is hitting .198 as a team and is averaging 3.7 runs per game.

-Offensively, Southeastern is hitting .210 as a team and averaging 3.8 runs over its first 8 games.
+Matt Riser's club enters the game Wednesday night with a 6.03 team era.

 ---